pspitzer86/Wine-Quality-Prediction/README.md

 These datasets can be viewed as classification or regression tasks.
 The classes are ordered and not balanced (e.g. there are many more normal wines than excellent or poor ones).
 Outlier detection algorithms could be used to detect the few excellent or poor wines.
 Also, we are not sure if all input variables are relevant.
 So it could be interesting to test feature selection methods.

-We chose to concentrate on the red wine data.
+The red wine data was the focus for this analysis.

 ## Citation Requested:
 {}.
 Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.